-RQ2: What characteristics relates to the more cautious committers?
-And how about the lesser one?
-With this question, we suspect that committers who are more cautious should have different characteristics from the less-cautious ones.
-We classify, evaluate and compare each committer, as we attempt to find characteristics that separate better committers from the others.
+RQ2: What characteristics are related to more cautious committers? and how about the lesser one?
+With this question, we suspects that committer who are more cautious should have some characteristics different from the less-cautious one.
+We classify, evaluate and compare each committer, attempts to find characteristics that separate better committers from the others.